adshares/adshares-docs/protocol/synchronization/index.rst

 * :ref:`Supply-Side Platform <protocol-definitions-ssp>` makes a request to its :ref:`Site Tagging Platform <protocol-definitions-stp>`.
 * :ref:`Demand-Side Platform <protocol-definitions-dsp>` makes a request to its :ref:`Creative Tagging Platform <protocol-definitions-ctp>`.

-As inventory data is likely to change over time, the ``inventoryUrl`` needs to be queried on a regular basis.
+As inventory data is likely to change over time, the endpoints defined in ``supplyInventoryUrl`` and ``demandInventoryUrl`` fields need to be queried on a regular basis.

 Contents
 --------